How to buy car insurance in 5 easy steps

 How to buy car insurance

-You can get car insurance by purchasing directly from an insurance company, an agent or by shopping online through a marketplace.
-However, the best and most efficient way to get covered is through the third option so you can easily compare quotes from multiple companies.
+You can buy car insurance directly from an insurance company, by working with an agent, or by shopping online through a marketplace.
+The best and most efficient way to buy car insurance is through an online marketplace so you can compare quotes from multiple companies and find the most affordable rates in your area.

 We don't sell your information to third parties.

-There are a few different ways that to shop for car insurance.
+There are a few different ways to buy a new car insurance policy.
 You can buy a policy directly from an insurance company by getting a quote online, you can work with an agent or broker, or you can use an online marketplace to compare multiple quotes at once.

 Method